Museum

 Unveiled in 1818 and restored over the last 30 years, the Royal Pavilion in Brighton takes its unique character from the man for whom it was built, George IV.

 Originally a simple farmhouse, the Pavilion was transformed into a spectacular oriental palace by the work of architects Henry Holland and John Nash.
-It is filled with astonishing colours and superb craftsmanship, including many original furnishings and decorations on loan from HM The Queen.
+It is filled with astonishing colours and superb craftsmanship, including many original furnishings and decorations on loan from HM The King.

 The magnificent interior, replete with Chinese and Indian influences, is a reflection of George's personality and taste.